lamhq/tech-notes/frontend/tailwind-css/2-fundamentals.md

 - using editor and language features like multi-cursor editing and simple loops.

 Maintaining a utility-first CSS project turns out to be a lot easier than maintaining a large CSS codebase, simply because HTML is so much easier to maintain than CSS.

+## Usage

+### Dynamic class names

+- Don’t construct class names dynamically.
+If you use string interpolation or concatenate partial class names together, Tailwind will not find them and therefore will not generate the corresponding CSS.
+- Always use complete class names.